How to eliminate stress, negative emotions and disruptive behaviour in schools?

 Establishing solid evidence-based Policy Recommendations on the Quiet Time/TM programme implementation to support policy reform in the continuous improvement of the education systems across Europe

 To foster the role of Education

-To foster the role of the Education, Training and Youth systems in Europe in promoting intercultural understanding, social cohesion, and mutual respect in societies and preventing discrimination, violence and radicalisation
+Fostering the role of the Education, Training and Youth systems in Europe in promoting intercultural understanding, social cohesion, and mutual respect in societies and preventing discrimination, violence and radicalisation

-What is Quiet Time with the Transcendental Meditation® programme for schools (QT/TMP)?
+What is the Quiet Time with Transcendental Meditation® programme for schools (QT/TMP)?